 How Class Sessions Work

-All GCA classes are conducted using a combination of asynchronous and synchronous (“real-time”) components.
-The combination of asynchronous and synchronous assignments may vary based on the course.
+All GCA classes are conducted using a combination of asynchronous and synchronous (“real-time”) components which may vary based on the course.

 Courses contain asynchronous reading assignments, activities, assessments and videos, as well as synchronous ‘live’ class sessions conducted by the teacher at predefined times.
-All live class sessions are recorded, so students may access sessions for review, as needed.
-We have both required and optional ‘live’ class sessions depending on a student’s academic proficiency level.
+All live core content class sessions are recorded, so students may access sessions for review, as needed.
+We have both required and encouraged ‘live’ class sessions depending on a student’s academic proficiency level.

 Our faculty members also use ‘live’ class session tool for small group remediation sessions, one-on-one tutoring sessions, and parent-teacher meetings.